Pioreactor/docs.pioreactor/developer-guide/10-Hardware/10-custom-hardware.md

 - Use integers for all addresses and pins; `hardware.py` casts everything via `int()` and will raise if parsing fails.
 - Keep YAML minimal—only override keys that differ from the hat defaults to take advantage of deep-merge layering.
 - The helper predicates (`is_ADC_present`, `is_heating_pcb_present`, etc.) are safe ways to gate optional hardware in your jobs.
-- Store supporting scripts, cad files, or calibration notes under `~/.pioreactor/hardware/<...>/README.md` so teammates know how to reproduce the wiring.

 Once you describe the hardware this way, the rest of the stack—jobs, automations, plugins—just asks `hardware.py` for the capabilities it needs, so new hardware becomes a configuration exercise instead of a fork of the core codebase.